FrederikKurcz/FrederikKurcz.github.io/content/authors/admin/_index.md

 ---

 I am a fourth year PhD Student at the Berlin School of Economics, affiliated with the Free University Berlin, and a research associate at the German Institute for Economic Research (DIW Berlin).
+Previously, I worked as a trainee and research analyst at the European Central Bank as well as at the Deutsche Bundesbank.

+My research interests include transmission channels of monetary policy, monetary and fiscal policy interaction, and inequality.
 {style="text-align: justify;"}